-According to The Washington Post, screenwriter and producer James Schamus told reporters at the Cannes Film Festival that the biggest challenge in casting extras for the film was to find people "who were not working out all the time, and who still had pubic hair."
+According to The Washington Post, Screenwriter and Producer James Schamus told reporters at the Cannes Film Festival, that the biggest challenge in casting extras for the film, was to find people "who were not working out all the time, and who still had pubic hair."
 See more »

 77 of 101 people found this review helpful.

 Was this review helpful to you?